manofgod747/Philosophy/README.md

 The mind splits

-A split mind hurts
+A split mind confuses and hurts

 The pain spreads to the body like a disease

-Most minds are split in childhood

-But the pains of the splits remain

-For the splits to mend

-The mind needs to see

-Knowledge is remembering
+The split is an absent memory

+The pattern of the memory is echoed in the brain

+Until the memory is seen

 ## Mind